Wanna be a ham?

 - Study on your own and take the licensing test

-at one of our quarterly license testing sessions or sign up for our next HamCram session.
+at one of our monthly license testing sessions or sign up for our next HamCram session.

 While you are getting started, if you have a radio or scanner: